AscentionOne/CapstoneNewsApp/README.md

 # Capstone News App

-Capstone news app is an app I create during Kodeco 2022 Android Bootcamp.
-The main purpose of the app is to get the news from public [NewsAPI](https://newsapi.org/) and present it to the user.
+**Capstone news** app is an app I create during **Kodeco 2022 Android Bootcamp**.
+This app is to illustrate what I had learned though out the Bootcamp. **Capstone news** gets the news from public [NewsAPI](https://newsapi.org/) and present it to the user.

+This app is created in Kotlin combined with View-based and Compose UIs.

 # Feature